Wallkill, Orange County, New York: Government

-The supervisor of the town is George Serrano.
-There are four councilman.
+The supervisor of the town is Frank Dendanto There are four councilman.

 Infrastructure

 Police department

 The department has 54 patrol officers, parking enforcement officers, and an animal control officer.

 Fire departments

 Wallkill is divided into seven fire districts: Circleville, Howells, Mechanicstown, Silver Lake, Pocatello, Washington Heights, and Bloomingburg.

 Education

 The Wallkill Central School District operates five schools.
 It has three elementary schools, one middle school, and one high school.